VariantSync/DiffDetective-Demo/INSTALL.md

 ### Docker says my image was built 54 years ago.

 That is in purpose.
 Timestamps are not reproducible, so we fixed the timestamp to the UNIX timestamp 1.

+### Fontconfig error: Cannot load default config file: No such file: (null)

+This is a warning that you may ignore.
+It means that some fonts requested by the GUI could not be found on your system.
+As long as you see text in your GUI, this is fine.